 In this article, we will explore how to remove a stripped bolt using 10 different methods.
 At least one of these techniques should be enough to get a damaged bolt out.

 Simple Ways to Unscrew a Stripped Bolt

-A chisel, a hammer drill and heat, as well as lubricant oil will work most of the time.
-Heat expands and contracts the bolt, breaking the corrosive seal.
-Using the hammer drill adds impact as well as torque to remove the bolt.
-Hitting a chisel with a hammer can sometimes shock the bolt free.
+A chisel, a hammer drill, lubricating oil, and heat should be enough to remove a stripped bolt in most cases.
+Heat expands and contracts the bolt, breaking its corrosive seal.
+The hammer drill will provide the impact and torque needed to remove the bolt.
+Using a hammer and chisel can sometimes dislodge the bolt.

 How to Remove a Stripped Bolt

 There are various ways to remove a stripped bolt and which ones will work will depend on how stubborn the bolt is.
 We will look at the simplest, quickest method first, which is a reliable way to remove many bolts:

 Method #1: Impact Force